-Emergency or Not?
+Emergency or not?

 If you're in a car accident or having a heart attack, you know you need to head for the emergency department.
-For other injuries and illnesses, it can be more difficult to decide whether to go to a HonorHealth emergency department, seek out an urgent or immediate care center, or see your primary care physician.
+For other injuries and illnesses, it can be more difficult to decide whether to go to a HonorHealth emergency department, seek out an urgent care center, or see your primary care physician.

 If you're unsure about where to go for care, you should contact your family physician for advice immediately.

-When to Call 9-1-1
+When to call 9-1-1

 Call 9-1-1 immediately when you or someone you know has a serious or life-threatening injury or medical condition.
 Do not try to drive yourself, or anyone else, to the hospital if the condition appears serious.
 Paramedics who respond to 9-1-1 emergency calls are specially trained to stabilize patients and coordinate their care with the most appropriate hospital emergency department.